thomruns/mongodb-playlist/README.md

 ## Lesson 5
 Write and run a test script for adding a record to the database.
 Initial test failed; discovered syntax error in model schema file.

+## Lesson 6
+Modify code to ensure connection is made to database before running testing scripts.
+Replaced mongoose.Promise with global.Promise